-Special offers help shoppers distinguish your listing amongst others.
-They are displayed by simply adding a text at the bottom of your listing to catch your shopper’s eye.
+Special offers help shoppers distinguish your listing from others.
+They are displayed by simply adding text at the bottom of your listing to catch your shopper’s eye.
 Offers tempt users to

-Take a look at the product listings for strappy heels:
+Take a look at the product listings for high heels wedding:

-Saks Fifth Avenue’s listing probably immediately drew your eye because of the Special offer in bold.
-You can create an offer for just about anything.
-For example, free shipping, coupon codes, or contest giveaways (on your site) are all common offers.
+You can create an offer in a variety of ways.
+For example: free shipping, coupon codes, or contest giveaways (on your site).
 Remember to add an expiration date on your offers to create a sense of urgency.

 Reviews have become an integral part of the online shopping experience.
-In fact, shoppers expect to see them before making a purchase.
-Adding reviews to your listing is a great way to improve your offer — they serve as social proof right on your listing.
+Studies show that shoppers read reviews before making a purchase.
+Adding reviews to your listing is a great way to improve your offer as they serve as proof of quality right on your listing.

 Reviews allow you to communicate that your product is

-If you were looking to buy a juicer, you’re probably going to click the first listing because it’s the only result with a
+Think about it: if you’re looking to buy a juicer, you’re probably going to click the first listing you see that has many positive reviews.

 Add better pictures

 Your product images are the first impression shoppers have of your product.
-For this reason, you need to take time in selecting the right image to impress them.
-This will be their motivation to
+For this reason, take your time in selecting the right image.
+Think about a picture that will motivate a potential buyer to

-Use white background only.
-Dark backgrounds, watermarks, and logos just don’t work.
+Use white backgrounds only.
+Dark backgrounds, watermarks, and logos don’t work.
 Though your product may look amazing in these variations, don’t use them on your listing.
-If you have to, clip your product image onto a white background.
+Learn the most common mistakes that may cost you sales.

 Think diagonally.
 Google Shopping displays product images in a square frame.
-Most listings don’t make efficient use of this space by displaying products from a side view.
-This reduces the level of detail shoppers can gauge about your product.
+Most listings don’t make efficient use of this space, and display products from a side view.
+This reduces the level of detail shoppers can see, which might make them click elsewhere.

-Therefore, present products diagonally.
-This way you can provide more detail and fill the available space much more efficiently.
+Place your products diagonally.
+This way, you can provide more detail and fill the available space much more efficiently.

 Check out the difference in detail between a side and diagonal view.